 This vintage map heart garland is basically an update of the repurposed map decorations I made for my home over Christmas.

 I can’t get enough of decorating my home with vintage maps.
 I thought it would be fun to make a heart garland out of old maps for Valentine’s day.

 Valentine’s day is a special day in our home.
 Not because we are soppy romantics.
 I don’t really go in for all the going out for a romantic meal etc. I know I’ve already mentioned it (sorry) with my “Heart String Lights” but it is actually my Birthday then.

-Another great reason for making this map heart garland was that it enabled me to play with one of my Christmas presents, an extra large heart punch.
-I just need to think of a few more things to make with it.
+Another great reason for making this map heart garland was that it enabled me to play with one of my Christmas presents, an extra-large heart punch.
+Which I also used to make my fabulous watercolor heart wall decoration.

 What you need to make a Map Heart Garland

 - Vintage road maps – If you don’t have any thrift store and eBay are great places to find them.

 - Extra large heart punch